stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-4-monitoring-alerting/alerting.md

 That means:

-* a healthy failover should not be treated like a critical outage
+- a healthy failover should not be treated like a critical outage
-* losing one node should be treated as degraded redundancy, not total failure
+- losing one node should be treated as degraded redundancy, not total failure
-* losing the VIP should be treated as the primary DNS service outage condition
+- losing the VIP should be treated as the primary DNS service outage condition
+- notification delivery should be useful without creating unnecessary noise

-This made the alerts easier to trust and reduced unnecessary noise.
+This made the alerts easier to trust.

 ---